QuantEcon/lecture-source-py/source/rst/arma.rst

 #.
 For all :math:`k` in :math:`\mathbb Z`, the :math:`k`-th autocovariance :math:`\gamma(k) := \mathbb E (X_t - \mu)(X_{t + k} - \mu)` is finite and depends only on :math:`k`

-The function :math:`\gamma \colon \mathbb Z \to \mathbb R` is called the *autocovariance function* of the process
+The function :math:`\gamma \colon \mathbb Z \to \mathbb R` is called the *autocovariance function* of the process.

-Throughout this lecture, we will work exclusively with zero-mean (i.e., :math:`\mu = 0`) covariance stationary processes
+Throughout this lecture, we will work exclusively with zero-mean (i.e., :math:`\mu = 0`) covariance stationary processes.

-The zero-mean assumption costs nothing in terms of generality since working with non-zero-mean processes involves no more than adding a constant
+The zero-mean assumption costs nothing in terms of generality since working with non-zero-mean processes involves no more than adding a constant.

 Example 1: :index:`White Noise`
 --------------------------------

-Perhaps the simplest class of covariance stationary processes is the white noise processes
+Perhaps the simplest class of covariance stationary processes is the white noise processes.

 A process :math:`\{ \epsilon_t \}` is called a *white noise process* if